jvargh7/nfhs5_factsheets/README.md

 ## Known issues with district parsing

-~districts/district status.csv shows the current status of different districts.
-As of now, 29 districts have parsing issues.
+~districts/corrected district status.csv shows the current status of different districts.

 1. There are known conversion issues for some symbols (e.g. $\ge$ (greater than or equal to) is converted to â‰¥)